-Mother's Day Gift Guide for Apple Lovers
+Back to School Gift Guide for Apple Lovers

 Amazon Echo Dot

-The smaller sibling to the Amazon Echo proper, Dot is a home assistant that can fit almost anywhere — living room, kitchen, bedroom, bathroom, garage — even multiple rooms.
-And that means even if mom doesn't have her iPhone or Apple Watch handy, she can still control music and lights, or get information, simply by asking Alexa.
+The smaller sibling to the Amazon Echo proper, Dot is a home assistant that can fit almost anywhere — even a small dorm room.
+And that means even if two people share a dorm room, they can control music and lights, or get information, simply by asking Alexa.
+If you want to up the gift-giving, the Echo Show has a screen, so video chatting can keep you and the student in your life in closer contact than ever before.

 $49 Buy Now